vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

 * Start gfsh for kubernetes
     ```
-    kubectl -n tanzu-gemfire exec -it GEMFIRE-CLUSTER-NAME-locator-0 -- gfsh
+    kubectl -n notes-app exec -it notes-app-gemfire-cluster-locator-0 -- gfsh
     ```

-  * Replace `tanzu-gemfire` with the name of your namespace, if it's different.
+  * Replace `notes-app` with the name of your namespace, if it's different.
-  * Replace `GEMFIRE-CLUSTER-NAME` with the name of your VMware GemFire cluster.
+  * Replace `notes-app-gemfire-cluster` with the name of your VMware GemFire cluster if it's different.

 * Once you see that `GFSH` has started, connect to your cluster with the `connect` command

     ```
-    gfsh> connect
+    connect --locator=notes-app-gemfire-cluster-locator-0.notes-app-gemfire-cluster-locator.notes-app[10334]
     ```
 * Once connected run the `list regions` command

     ```
-    gfsh> list regions
+    list regions
     ```

 You should see something similar to